Trepan-Debuggers/kshdb/README.md

-However this debugger depends on a number of bug fixes and of debugging support features that are neither part of the POSIX 1003.1 standard and only in ksh93v- releases.
+However this debugger depends on a number of bug fixes and of debugging support features that are neither part of the POSIX 1003.1 standard and only in later ksh93v- releases.
 In particular, there are fixes to a number of the `.sh` variables like `.sh.level` and `.sh.file`, and [fixes to for handling IO redirection](https://github.com/att/ast/issues/582).

+To see if there is recent-enough version for your favorite distirbution, see the repology.org [list](https://repology.org/project/ksh/versions).

+Source code to later ksh release can be found in the [github att/ast](https://github.com/att/ast) repository.

 Setup
 =====